sait-wbdv/fall-2022/src/lib/content/assessments/cpnt-260/achievements-1.md

 ### Dev Book Report
 Find a video or article about HTML/CSS that interests you.
 It should be current, helpful and come from a credible source.

-**Requirements**
+**Restrictions**
 - Videos should be 10 minutes or longer;
 - Articles should be 350 words or longer.
 - The reviewed resource should be on a single page.
-For example, you can't review the entire CSS Tricks website.
+For example, you can't review the entire [CSS Tricks](https://css-tricks.com/) website.

 **Instructions**
 To receive marks you must: